Feature #792

 That doesn't really make it less verbose.
 It does help machine parsing obviously, which is why I think we should have it as an option at least (see also #772).
 It does reduce human readability at the same time though.

-Updated by Roberto Martelloni over 11 years ago
+Updated by Roberto Martelloni almost 12 years ago

 Peter Manev wrote: